Answers to Frequently Asked Questions

 Well, we use the original Albrecht definitions, before any names or version numbers were attached to Function Points.

-But, just about everything in Costar can be customized, one way or another.
-Using the Calico tool included with Costar, you can change all of the FP weights, and invent your own version of function points.
+But, just about everything in SystemStar can be customized, one way or another.
+Using the Calico tool included with SystemStar, you can change all of the FP weights, and invent your own version of function points.
 Just don't tell the people at IFPUG about it.

 Back to Top

-We like to think of Costar and Calico as a suite of tools.
-You get Calico with every purchase of Costar.
+We like to think of SystemStar and Calico as a suite of tools.
+You get Calico with every purchase of SystemStar.

 CalicoCalibration, Tuning, Tweaking the model

-By now, you know that Costar is used to model & estimate a software project.
+By now, you know that SystemStar is used to model & estimate a software project.

 Calico lets you change any of the thousands of numbers that control a COCOMO estimate, including: